pdenapo/libsql-d/README.md

 # libsql-d

-Dlang bindings for [Libsql](https://github.com/tursodatabase/libsql).
+Dlang bindings for [Libsql](https://github.com/tursodatabase/libsql), an Sqlite fork created by Turso, that supports remote connections to a server.
 Based on the C bindings (experimental).

+(C) 2024 by Pablo De Nápoli (pdenapo AT gmail.com)

-To use it, you need first to compile libsql (using cargo) and replace /home/pablo/git-repos/libsql/target/debug/libsql_experimental.a in dub.json with the location of libsql_experimental.a in your system.
+To use it, you need first to build libsql from the sources with

+cargo xtask build

+and set the LIBSQL_PATH environment variable, to the the location of libsql_experimental.a in your system (like in my set_env.sh script).

+Then build it with

+  dub build